Solar Financials FAQs

 Q: How much do solar panels cost?

 A: There is no cookie-cutter direct answer to how much do solar panels cost.
 The price of residential solar electric systems varies based on system size, panel choice, and many other possible variables.
 To “ball park it” though, Systems can cost anywhere between $10,000 and $50,000 before investment tax credits and other incentives.
 But it really depends on how you look at it.
 After all, electricity is a fixed part of your monthly budget.
 What if buying solar reduced your electricity bill enough to pay for your monthly loan payment?
 Then at the end of say 10 years you enjoy close to no electricity cost at all?
 Is that really costing you more money – or just changing how you’re spending the money you’re already doling out?
-That said, we do know the number looks scary so it is important to point out that there is a federal tax credit equal to 26% of the price and you may also qualify for other state or municipal incentives.
+That said, we do know the number looks scary so it is important to point out that there is a 30 % federal tax credit and you may also qualify for other state or municipal incentives.
 Each of them can lop off a huge piece of the purchase price.

 Q: How do I pay for my solar panels?